cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * IF they delete, what do we do?
 * Acceptable level of use.

-## Dealing with errors - A big question
-* What types of errors shold we recover from, when pushing?
-	* If the publication is rejected because the date is invalid, we should continue with other pubs.
-	* If the publication is rejected based on data syntax, what do we do?
-	* Is this a reason to push works individually, or as a group?
-	* How do we store the info from the failure?

 ## Right NOW
 * How does one register with Cornell on ORCID?
 What does it look like?
 * Improve servlet3.